Our mission is to inspect nominated student walking routes to and from school that parents, public, or schools consider to be dangerous.

-It is considered safe and acceptable for students to cross an arterial (defined as main street designed to move large volumes of traffic) assisted by an adult crossing guard, traffic signal, or a pedestrian overpass/underpass one or more may be used.
+It is considered safe and acceptable for students to cross an arterial (defined as a main street designed to move large volumes of traffic) assisted by an adult crossing guard, traffic signal, or a pedestrian overpass/underpass one or more may be used.

 If these means are not available and the traffic situation provides adequate gap time in traffic, at least 60 gaps per hour, students can also accomplish a safe crossing unassisted.

 Adequate gap time in traffic is defined as a gap greater than or equal to the number of seconds required to walk across the roadway plus a 3 second perception reaction time.
 Children walk at a speed of approximately 3.5 feet per second.
-Thus if a roadway is 48' wide, a minimum of a 17 second gap in traffic must occur at least once per minute.
+Thus, if a roadway is 48' wide, a minimum of a 17 second gap in traffic must occur at least once per minute.

 Conditions other than traffic may contribute to the particular hazards in some areas.
-Conditions such as temperature, wild and domestic animals and criminal activity in the area cannot be measured therefore only traffic conditions will be used by the Committee in their evaluations.
+Conditions such as temperature, wild and domestic animals and criminal activity in the area cannot be measured.
+Therefore, only traffic conditions will be used by the Committee in their evaluations.

 Special or Temporary Conditions

 Any construction or traffic conditions which pose a hazard to student safety will be reviewed at regular or special meetings of the Committee.
-Recommendations will be made totransportation on how best to protect students from the temporary hazard and the approximate time that the hazard is expected to exist.
+Recommendations will be made on how best to protect students from the temporary hazard and the approximate time that the hazard is expected to exist.

 Major decisions for recommendations of hazardous routes designation for the ensuing school year will be formulated by the Committee by the last week of March each school year.
 Information to affected group(s) will be disseminated to them and to the principal(s) affected by April 1.
 Affected parties will have an opportunity to present their viewpoints during April.
-Final recommendations from the Committee will be decided during the first week in May.
+Final recommendations from the Committee will be decided during the first week of May.
 These recommendations will be transmitted by the Chairperson to the Superintendent of Schools for approval/disapproval in May.
-Final review of all routes will be made by the Committee in early August, however, no further deletions will be considered at that time.
+Final review of all routes will be made by the Committee in early August.
+However, no further deletions will be considered at that time.

-If the Committee recommends the elimination of hazardous busing or an adult crossing guard due to improvements in safety conditions, the areas will be reviewed at least two times, once during the Winter and again in the Spring.
+If the Committee recommends the elimination of hazardous busing or an adult crossing guard due to improvements in safety conditions, the areas will be reviewed at least two times, once during the winter and again in the spring.
 Notification of the proposed changes will be disseminated to the Principal(s) of the school(s) affected, and to the parents affected.
 Ample time and/or meetings of the affected group(s) with the Administration will be provided for citizen input, objections, or their arguments for or against the change.

 Notification to the affected group(s) will be accomplished by the following: